 There’s nothing like a good tax credit.
 Truly, nothing at all seems to feel quite as good during tax season as discovering you qualify for a tax credit or tax deduction you didn’t expect.
+So it’s time to discuss the Earned Income Tax Credit.

 The benefit of qualifying for a tax credit can range from hundreds of dollars saved to thousands or more, depending on your tax filing status, income, and a number of other factors.
 Moreover, they can be incredibly beneficial when they are designed specifically to benefit working and poor taxpayers, for whom every penny really does count.